The Weekly : A Winding Road

 Masterclass shares the process of artists who have dedicated their lives to mastering their craft.
 If you're unwilling or short on cash, then dig through youtube where you can find plenty of interviews with Herzog.
 At the very least it'll give you a taste of his values and his sense of aesthetics and humour.

-— Julie Smits
+— written by Julie Smits

 Join The Tribe